Fraternalilab/POPScomp/README.md

 POPScomp is part of the [FunPDBe resources](https://www.ebi.ac.uk/pdbe/funpdbe/deposition).

 ### Legacy POPScomp *Shiny* servers
-* [popscomp.org](http://popscomp.org:3838): This server has been discontinued in November 2025.
+* [popscomp.org:3838](http://popscomp.org:3838): This server has been discontinued in November 2025. [popscomp.org](http://popscomp.org) point now to this GitHub repository.
 * mathbio.crick.mrc.ac.uk/POPSCOMP : Only for a short while the POPS and POPSCOMP servers were supported by the Francis Crick Institute.
 * mathbio.nimr.mrc.ac.uk/POPSCOMP : This was the original address of the POPS and POPSCOMP servers in the Division of Mathematical Biology at the NIMR institute, which has been closed in 2015 and became a part of the Francis Crick Institute.